 The present situation has induced two important priority objectives for the authorities.
 Firstly, there is indeed a need to protect people from future eruptions.
 After the last eruption of 1995, the government of Cape Verde created the National Civil Protection Service (SNPC), led by the Army, which had conducted several emergency supports and evacuation exercises in Fogo Island.
 This new risk management organization included land use restrictions and a permanent relocation of people outside the caldera.
 However, this relocation did not succeed since people decided to come back to the villages inside the caldera after two years.
 Since then, risk management mainly consisted top-down strategies such as the monitoring of the volcano with a local observatory.
 However, the formal responsibility for the monitoring of the volcano remains unclear.
-Therefore, in case of volcanic crisis, the local authorities in charge of the crisis management should rely on scientific data from two different institutions, namely the Cape Verde Civil Engineering Laboratory (LEC) and the National Institute of Meteorology and Geophysics (INMG), which both are located in the capital city of Praia (island of Santiago).
+Therefore, in case of volcanic crisis, the local authorities in charge of the crisis management should rely on scientific data from two different institutions, namely the Cape Verde Civil Engineering Laboratory (LEC) and the National Institute of Meteorology and Geophysics (INMG), which both are located in the capital city of the SNPC of Cape Verde with the support of the MIA-VITA research program through the Italian Civil Protection.
+The government of Cape Verde wishes to create a local civil protection within the Municipality of Santa Catarina but outside the caldera.
+Presently, it is not yet operational.